MagicNT/Frequency-Analysis/README.md

-# Subsitution | Frequency Analysis Algorithm
+# Cryptography: Substitution | Frequency Analysis Algorithms

 ## About
 This is a cryptography project about the substitution algorithm and the frequency analysis technique utilized to crack its ciphers.